Skip to main content

 As day turns to night, catch classics like "The Lion King" and "Titanic" at the open-air cinema or opt for the Astronomy Discovery experience, during which a guide will teach you to use a telescope and identify stars and planets from the property's main deck.

 Chase the northern lights in the remote Icelandic countryside at Hotel Rangá, which offers a range of services from September to mid-April to ensure a successful viewing.
-With the press of a button on your room phone, you can set an aurora wake-up call to signal the hotel's concierge to reach out when the lights are visible.
-Then, head straight for one of the outdoor lookout benches or three geothermal hot tubs around the property for the best views.
-You don't even need to worry about packing the right outerwear or heavy photo gear, as the hotel has snowsuits, blankets and tripods for guests to borrow.
+With the press of a button on your room phone, you can set an aurora wake-up call and the concierge will reach out when the lights are visible.
+Come game time, head to one of the outdoor lookout benches or three geothermal hot tubs around the property for the best views.
+You don’t even need to worry about packing supplies, as the hotel has snowsuits, blankets and tripods for guests to borrow.

 Take your camping trip to the next level in a decked-out airstream at AutoCamp's Joshua Tree location.
 All accommodation types feature kitchenettes and private bathrooms, so you can focus less on setting up camp and more on getting outside to see the skies.